Jonathan Sharp: Cyber-Tec Project

 In 1995, Jonathan became a founding member of Cyber-Tec Project along with Jean-Luc De Meyer and Ged Denton.
 Jonathan was unexpectedly replaced in the band by Marc Heal after the release of the band's first album.

 Bio-Tek

 Jonathan considered New Mind to be his main musical project and did not wish to constrain his musical output under that name to any particular genre or style.
 His affinity for "European" EBM, however, led him to develop a second solo project, Bio-Tek, as an outlet for that particular style.
 While he was releasing music as New Mind on Off Beat, Jonathan secured a deal with seminal German record label, Zoth Ommog, to release music as Bio-Tek.
+The first two albums, A God Ignored Is A Demon Born and Darkness My Name Is were released on Zoth Ommog, after which Sharp moved the project to Doppler Effect Records due to friction with new Zoth Ommog head Torben Schmidt.

 Hyperdex-1-Sect

 The relationship with Zoth Ommog via Bio-Tek led to a collaboration between Jonathan and André Schmechta of X Marks the Pedwalk that became Hyperdex-1-Sect.
 Their album Metachrome was released by Synthetic Symphony in 1997 and featured tracks that Jonathan had originally written for Cyber-Tec Project, reconstructed by André and reformatted with female vocals.